jchultarsky101/pcli/README.md

 **NOTE:** If you are using pipes to send the output to another process, please make sure you have obtained your token correctly prior to executing the operation.
 If not, the process will stop and wait for you to enter the client secret on the command line and your output will not be valid.

+The --classification argument requires further clarification.
+It is an optional argument, but if it is to be used, the --meta argument must be present.
+The purpose of this is to allow the user to permanently "tag" models that match the source model with a metadata name/value pair.
+In other words, for each model that matches, we will create a new medata property with name provided as --classification and value provided as --tag.
+If --classification is not provided, no new metadata will be created.
+This is useful in cases where we want to mark models that have similar geometry as some arbitrary class.
+Later, you can use this when you search for models and provide the value as the --search argument.
+You can also use the metadata to automate the ML learning for data classification.

 ### Matching Entire Folders of Models